-- The TSF shall enforce the Dynamic Memory Access Control Policy on all subjects 157 (software), all objects (data including code stored in memories) and all operations among subjects and objects covered by the SFP. - The TSF shall ensure that all operations between any subject controlled by the TSF and any 158 object controlled by the TSF are covered by an access control SFP.
+The TSF shall enforce the Dynamic Memory Access Control Policy on all subjects (software), all objects (data including code stored in memories) and all operations among subjects and objects covered by the SFP.

+b.
 See the Datasheet referenced in Section 7 for actual values.